Clean Energy Australasia (CEA) plans to generate base-load 24/7 electricity with Geothermal Energy optionally augmented by peak load Solar Energy.

 - Heat generating & convective - Convective heat

-- Potential to enhance geothermal peak-load generation during daylight hours
+- Solar thermal to enhance peak-load generation during daylight hours